 Graduates of the Law School pursue a variety of careers in law, public life, and business.
-Over the years Cornell Law School graduates have been extremely successful in obtaining employment in their chosen area of interest.
-Members of the classes of 1981 and 1982, for example, entered private practice in large numbers (70 percent of those reporting); thirty-nine accepted judicial clerkships (15 percent); another group obtained employment with government agencies and public interest and legal services organizations (8 percent); some chose employment with business concerns (5 percent); and the remainder pursued further academic study, entered teaching, or fulfilled a military commitment (2 percent).
+Over the years Cornell Law School graduates have been extremely successful in obtaining employment in their area of interest.
+Members of the classes of 1983 and 1984, for example, entered private practice in large numbers (77 percent of those reporting); thirty-three accepted judicial clerkships (12 percent); another group obtained employment with government agencies and public interest and legal services organizations (5 percent); some chose employment with business concerns (3 percent); and the remainder pursued further academic study, entered teaching, or fulfilled a military commitment (3 percent).

-Starting salaries, as reported by recent graduates, ranged from \$15,000 to \$46,000.
-In 1983-84 firms in larger cities are expected to pay from \$30,000 to \$46,000.
-Salaries for judicial clerkships and other positions are \$16,000 to \$26,000.
-Federal government agencies hire at levels GS-9 and GS-11 (currently \$20,256 and \$24,508).
+Starting salaries, as reported by recent graduates, ranged from \$18,000 to \$50,000.
+In 1985-86 firms in larger cities are expected to pay from \$30,000 to \$50,000.
+Salaries for judicial clerkships and other positions are from \$16,000 to \$37,562.
+Federal government agencies hire at levels GS-9 and GS-11 (currently \$21,804 and \$26,381).